FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records: Dataset Construction

 2) Lexical diversity was enforced by discarding paraphrases with a pairwise Levenshtein distance less than 10 or a normalized distance under 0.15.

 3) Semantic alignment was maintained by encoding sentences with the all-MiniLM-L6-v2 transformer and computing cosine similarity.
-We applied a lower similarity threshold for patient-perspective paraphrases to accommodate the natural linguistic variance of non-physician language.
+A lower similarity threshold was applied for patient-perspective paraphrases to accommodate the natural linguistic variance of non-physician language.

 This process removed over half of the total paraphrases, resulting in a final dataset of 1,239 clinician and 856 patient entries.
 Patient paraphrases exhibited higher lexical variety and lower semantic similarity compared to clinician paraphrases.
+For details, see Appendix \ref{app:paraphrase-stats}.